andrew-bedford/re-blog/wwwroot/posts/undefined-behaviors-in-c-cpp.md

 https://www.sonarsource.com/blog/what-code-issues-caused-the-crowdstrike-outage/ -->

 ### Uninitialized variables
-This may come as a surprise for people coming from other languages, but C/C++ doesn't initialize built-in type variables (e.g., `int`, `char`, `float`) to a default value.
+This may come as a surprise for people coming from other languages, but C/C++ doesn't initialize built-in type variables (e.g., `bool`, `char`, `int`, `float`) to a default value.
 This is because the act of initializing a variable comes with a slight computational overhead.
 Instead, the value will be whatever is stored in the address at the time of initialization, so usually garbage.
 ```
 int x;
 printf("%d", x); // UB: The memory of x is uninitialized, so it contains a random value.